gdmcbain/py2cytoscape/README.md

 ![](http://cl.ly/Xk5o/cytoscape-flat-logo-orange-100.png)

 Cytoscape is a [de-facto standard desktop application for network visualization in bioinformatics community](https://scholar.google.com/scholar?hl=en&q=cytoscape).
-But actually, it is a domain-independent graph visualization software for all typs of network data analysis.
-We want to introduce cy2cytoscape, along with _cyREST_ and _Jupyter Notebook_, to broader data science community.
+But actually, it is a domain-independent graph visualization software for all types of network data analysis.
+We want to introduce py2cytoscape, along with _cyREST_ and _Jupyter Notebook_, to the broader data science community.

 ## Installation
 We recommend that you install most of the py2cytoscape dependent packages with [Miniconda](http://conda.pydata.org/miniconda.html) Python package manager.